connascence/websource/content/connascence-dynamic/connascence-of-identity.rst

 :slug: identity
 :summary: Connascence of identity is when multiple components must reference the same entity.

-Connascence of identity is when multiple components must reference the entity.
+Connascence of identity is when multiple components must reference the same entity.